Understanding Solo Diving

 Formal training focused almost exclusively on buddy-based procedures

-Despite this, many experienced divers, especially photographers, spear-fishers, and explorers, continued to dive solo out of either necessity or simple practicality.
-In this sense and given what we know about the origins of scuba, solo diving isn't actually anything new, and vastly predates all known buddy systems.
+Despite this, many experienced divers such as photographers, spear-fishers, and explorers, continued to dive solo out of either necessity or practicality.
+In this sense and given what we understand about the origins of scuba, solo diving isn't actually anything all that new, and historically predates all known buddy systems.

 From 1990 to 2000

-The introduction of these programs finally emphasised and acknowledged a reality long already understood by experienced divers, that a diver should always be capable of self-rescue, whether diving alone or with others.
+The introduction of these programs finally emphasised and acknowledged a reality long already understood by many, that a diver should always be capable of self-rescue, whether diving alone or with others.

 Why Dive Solo in the UK?